slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The more corrupt the state, the more numerous the laws."  -- Tacitus*
 > *"The Party told you to reject the evidence of your eyes and ears.
 It was their final, most essential command."  -- George Orwell [1903]*
 > *"The people who start the wars don’t fight them, the people who spend the taxes don’t pay them, and the people who forgive the criminals don’t live next to them.
 Of course we’re going to have too many wars, too much spending, and too much crime."  -- Naval Ravikant [1974]*
-> *"the reason only leftists commit acts of terrorism and tear things down is simple: destruction is easy, building is hard. if they could build anything worth something, they wouldn’t be leftists in the first place. leftism is the ideology of those who failed at creation, resentment turned into politics. they despise excellence and beauty because they can’t achieve it, so they sabotage what others create. no one able to build something stays leftist for long, success cures that delusion fast."  -- iterintellectus@x*
+> *"the reason only leftists commit acts of terrorism and tear things down is simple: destruction is easy, building is hard. if they could build anything worth something, they wouldn’t be leftists in the first place. leftism is the ideology of those who failed at creation, resentment turned into politics. they despise excellence and beauty because they can’t achieve it, so they sabotage what others create. no one able to build something stays leftist for long, success cures that delusion fast."  -- x@iterintellectus*
 > *"The rich - they keep all the money - do none of the work.
 The middle class - they do all the work - pay all the taxes.
 The poor?
 The poor are there to scare the shit out of the middle class!
 Keep them showing up at those jobs."  -- George Carlin [1937]*
 > *"The state does not create wealth, the state destroys it.
 The state can give you nothing, beacuse it produces nothing."  -- Javier Milei [1970]*
 > *"The ultimate woke perversity is the claim that free speech is a tool of oppression."  -- Pedro Domingos [1965]*
-> *"the way these psycopaths seamlessly changed the word "censorship" to "safety"."  -- micsolana@x*
+> *"the way these psycopaths seamlessly changed the word "censorship" to "safety"."  -- x@micsolana*
 > *"The West is in an existential struggle between equality and excellence."  -- Naval Ravikant [1974]*
 > *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
 There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*
 > *"To be wealthy and honored in an unjust society is a disgrace."  -- Confucius [-551]*
 > *"Until we have a vaccine against wokeism, social distancing is the best solution."  -- Pedro Domingos [1965]*
-> *"Voting is the adult version of writing a letter to Santa Claus."  -- stirlingwisdom@x*
+> *"Voting is the adult version of writing a letter to Santa Claus."  -- x@stirlingwisdom*
 > *"What society does to its children, so will its children do to society." -- Cicero [-106]*
 > *"When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks."*
 > *"When the state calls you a taxpayer is equivalent to a rapist calling his victim his girlfriend."  -- Javier Milei [1970]*
 > *"Where they have burned books, they will end in burning human beings."  -- Heinrich Heine*
 > *"Bureaucracy = Culture of submission.
 Innovation = Culture of subversion.
-Hence the antagonism."  -- rapahelz@x*
+Hence the antagonism."  -- x@rapahelz*
 > *"Fix immigration and voting, punish lawfare and censorship, wipe out the bureaucracy.
-Everything else is downstream."  -- naval@x*
+Everything else is downstream."  -- x@naval*
 > *"The whole gospel of Karl Mark can be summed upin a single sentence; hate the man who is better off than you."  -- Henry Hazlitt*
 > *"War is when government tells you who the bad guy is.
 Revolution is when you decide that for yourself."  -- Benjamin Franklin [1706]*